 A deck is a common feature that would benefit from pressure washing and staining, transforming it to like-new condition.

 3. Update light fixtures

 Another simple way to set (or reset) the tone of a room is with the lighting fixtures.
 With a single swap-out, you can make a room look more modern, farmhouse chic, old-fashioned, or industrial—whichever look you prefer.

-Wiring a light fixture is relatively simple if you're careful (Always make sure the electrical breaker is shut off before doing any electrical work.), but if you're hesitant at all, it's best to hire a professional electrician.
+Wiring a light fixture is relatively simple if you're careful, but if you're hesitant at all, it's best to hire a professional electrician.
 Things can go wrong fast if you're not sure what you're doing.

 4. Add ceiling fans

 If you live in a climate that gets warm, a ceiling fan can feel like a luxury, but they don't cost much.

 Lower cooling costs and increased air circulation are two of the obvious perks of a ceiling fan, but they also change the aesthetic of a room, too.